garylirocks/quickrefs/azure-storage.markdown

 ### AzCopy

 - All operations are async, each instance creates a job, you can view and restart previous jobs and resume failed jobs;
+  - "copy" operation is synchronous
 - Automatically retry a transfer after a failure;
-- Supports copying an entire account (Blob service only) to another account;
+- Supports copying an entire account (Blob/ADLS service only) to another account;
 - Supports hierarchical containers;
 - Authentication:
   - With Entra ID (user, managed identity, service principal), you need **data level permissions** (like Blob Data Contributor, etc), see [here](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-authorize-azure-active-directory)
     - Use environment variable to specify auth method, eg `export AZCOPY_AUTO_LOGIN_TYPE=AZCLI`
   - Append an SAS token to every endpoint URL
-- Supports wildcard patterns in a path, `--include`, `--exclude` flags;
+- Supports wildcard patterns in a path
+- Optional flags
+  - `--include`, `--exclude` for filtering
-- Use `--include-after` to only include files changed after a specific date/time;
+  - `--include-after` to only include files changed after a specific date/time
+  - `--blob-type`, `--block-blob-tier` to config destination blobs type and tier

 ```sh
 # upload file